KidPudel/android-starter-kit/Android/bluetooth.md

 7. After session is complete device that initiated the pairing request releases channel that linked to the discoverable device.
    - Two divices remaining bounded, so that they can automatically reconnect in the future, if they are in range and neighter of devices removed bounding

+# To use Bluetooth APIs..
+1. Add permissions in manifest
+   - `BLUETOOTH`
+   - `Scan` (flag: `never for location` thus location permission is not required)
+   - `Connect`
+2. Access `BluetoothAdapter`
+3. Determine if bluetooth is available, and if so:
+   - Find nearby Bluetooth devices (paired and new)
+   - Connect to a device
+   - Tranfer data with a connected device

 android introduced single bluetooth profile RFCOMM (wireless serial port profile) Creates Low level socket connection between two devices